dhanu98/random-quotes-generator/README.md

 # random-quotes-generator

 A web application that generates random quotes.
+It is built using HTML, CSS, and JavaScript.